hchenfred/neighborhood-map/README.md

 * To use a knockout observable, it should be used like a function.
 For example, instead of this.location, this.location() should be used.
 * To assign observable a value, must use ko.observable(valueToBeAssigned)
 * Use closure to handle markers event listener
+* knockout framework does not need event listener, it uses data binding instead

+## Challenge Faced
+* How to organize code (Google Map, Yelp API and knockout should be separated)
+* How to decide which variables are in knockout viewMode?
+Think about whether the variable has interactions with DOM element
+* Set eventlistener in a for loop (use JavaScript closure)